isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 Fixes:

 -   Card label overflow issue when 5 lines
--   issue where comment events sent to mentioned users
+-   Issue where comment events sent to mentioned users

 2023-12-13